frankhli843/algorithms/Two Pointer/Move Zeroes.md

     /**
     * @param {number[]} nums
     * @return {number}
-    [1, 2, 3, 4, 2, 3, 4]
+    [...sorted, ...duplicates, ...new values]
             s
                                 f

-    [1, 1, 3]
-    [3, 1, 1]
-    p and everything before p is no duplicated everything between p and c is a duplicate
+    s and everything before s is no duplicated everything between s and f is a duplicate
     */
     var removeDuplicates = function(nums) {
         if (nums.length === 0) return 0;